axsh/bashsteps/README.md

 ### (simplifying) Script Assumptions

-Having so few requirements is a huge bonus, but it comes with trade-offs.
+Having so few requirements is a huge bonus, but this bonus comes with trade-offs.
 Probably the most important trade-off is that bashsteps is only appropriate for certain types of scripts.
 It is difficult to characterize exactly what makes a script appropriate for bashsteps,